Iriga: Economy

 Iriga is the 4th largest economy in the entire Bicol region, and may soon become a major economic hub in the future.

-Iriga City Public Market is one of the busiest in the region which makes the city as the center of commerce in Rinconada district.
-The old Public Market was redesigned and reconstructed in 2010 and now hosts LCC supermarket, many local shops and several national chain restaurants.
-Sold at the new public market are locally grown and harvested organic produce such as tilapia harvested from nearby Lake Buhi and Lake Bato.
-Salt water fresh and dried fish from neighboring Balatan coast are sold in abundance in the market.
-Gift shops offering locally manufactured products made from local hemp, pili nut, bamboo and coconut are offered to local and foreign tourists.
+The Iriga City Public Market is one of the busiest in the region and serves as a major center of commerce in the Rinconada district.
+The original market was redesigned and reconstructed in 2010, and now accommodates an LCC supermarket, numerous local shops, and several national chain restaurants.
+The market offers a wide variety of locally produced goods, including organic produce and freshwater fish such as tilapia sourced from nearby Lake Buhi and Lake Bato.
+It also features an abundance of fresh and dried saltwater fish from the neighboring coastal town of Balatan.
+In addition, gift shops sell locally made products crafted from hemp, pili nuts, bamboo, and coconut, catering to both local and visiting tourists.

 The city is home to three major commercial complexes namely the LCC Mall Iriga, which was the second LCC Mall in the district, the UNP Town Mall near the University of Northeastern Philippines, Regent Central Commercial Complex and the newly built Gaisano Capital Iriga.
 A new convention center was built in front of the Catholic Grotto hosts important events in the city.

 Shopping malls

 There are two shopping malls in the City of Iriga.
-LCC Mall Iriga which is the largest commercial shopping center in the entire Rinconada area and Gaisano mall which is the 2nd biggest after LCC mall has many fast food chains.
+LCC Mall Iriga, which is the largest commercial shopping center in the entire Rinconada area, and Gaisano mall, which is the 2nd largest after LCC Mall and possesses many fast food chains.